bdouram/NodeJSTemplate/README.md

 License
 =================
-This project use GNU 2.0 License.
+This project use GPL 3.0 License.
 You can use this project for start your http app.

 Installation (Ubuntu)